E-Mail

 continue to seek ways to provide our consumers with grain-based foods of

 superior nutrition for a healthier life.
-This includes the monitoring of new
+This includes the monitoring of

 technologies and findings relating to health issues which affect our products.